Close up of two people speaking during a counselling session. One person is taking notes on a notepad.

 • If you’re not sure if counselling is right for you, you can go to the My EC app and schedule a 1-to-1 appointment with the Wellbeing Team.
 If counselling is appropriate, they will guide you through the referral process.

-After the counselling team have received your referral form they will get in touch with you on your college email address to schedule an appointment with you.
+After the counselling team has received your referral form they will get in touch with you on your college email address to schedule an appointment with you.

 Edinburgh College has partnered with SilverCloud to provide a range of mental health and emotional wellbeing online modules free for students and staff.
 It’s easy to get started and there are programmes on resilience, positive body image, anxiety and more.
 Sign up for SilverCloud Health.